-Use this plan to test the platform and get the feel of its basic functionality: prototyping, code attributes, commenting, unlimited storage space and the number of viewers, Sketch import, and various file formats to import.
+Use this plan to test the platform and get the feel for its basic functionality: prototyping, code attributes, commenting, unlimited storage space and unlimited viewers, Sketch import, and various file formats to import.

 |$12 per editor/month

-Switch to the following plan in case your project requires team editing and sharing.
-With this plan, you can enjoy the unlimited number of editors, projects, and free viewers, as well as the unlimited version history and storage.
+Switch to the following plan if your project requires team editing and sharing.
+With this plan, you can enjoy an unlimited number of editors, projects, and free viewers, as well as unlimited version history and storage.
 You will also be able to create private projects and systems with shared UI components the whole team can use.

 |$45 per editor/month